 Balancing the scales

 Antidepressants are a non-invasive way to “right the wrongs” that have transpired in a depressed person’s brain.
 Depression has been linked to an imbalance of neurotransmitters in the brain, meaning that the chemicals which are responsible for happiness, eating, sleeping, and other important biological functions are off-kilter.
 Antidepressants are small pills taken orally that seek to restore this imbalance.
-While a chemical imbalance is not the only potential cause of depression, studies show that sixty to seventy percent of depressed patients who take antidepressants respond positively, with symptoms eventually remitting.
+While a chemical imbalance is not the only potential cause of depression, studies show that 60-70% of depressed patients who take antidepressants respond positively, with symptoms eventually remitting.

 The unique effect of pills

-For some, even the simple act of taking a pill can affect a positive change in mood, regardless of what the pill actually does.
+For some, even the simple act of taking a pill can effect a positive change in mood, regardless of what the pill actually does.
 The placebo effect – which is when a person positively or negatively responds to fake treatment when they believe that the treatment is real – is a good demonstrator of this.
 In fact, a study of the placebo effect demonstrated that people with depression who show improvement while taking fake drugs get the most benefit when taking antidepressants.
-Just knowing that the pills are there provide comfort, and it can be an encouragement to your brain to fight depression along with the medicine.
+Just knowing that the pills are there provide comfort can be an encouragement to your brain to fight depression along with the medicine.

-When depression is severe enough, finding a cure can become a crucial next step in order to save a person’s life.
+When depression is severe enough, finding a cure can become a crucial next step to save a person’s life.
 The pain of living with depression can often lead people to self-harm, and in some cases, to commit suicide.
 There tends to be a stigma against taking medication, which makes many weary of taking the plunge.
 However, antidepressants are one of the most effective treatments for mental illnesses, and should be a resource that is well-considered.
 As one therapist aptly says: “Depression without medication is like cleaning your house with a ball and chain on your ankle….When you take medication, you still have to clean the house, but without the ball and chain.”

-Bottom lines: Some may feel discouraged from using antidepressants as they don’t work quickly or necessarily provide a permanent solution, while others may find antidepressants a helpful resource with which to fight depression.
+The Bottom Line: Some may feel discouraged from using antidepressants as they don’t work quickly or necessarily provide a permanent solution, while others may find antidepressants a helpful resource with which to fight depression.
 What do you think?
 Would you encourage friends or family suffering from depression to seek treatment that includes antidepressants?